AX-119/Spark/README.md

 * Drawing shapes and lines with the `Renderer`.
 * Getting mouse input.

+A comprehensive list of variables, functions and classes available in Lua can be found in `LuaInstance.cpp` (excuse the messy code for now)

 ## ‼️ Important
 The latest Sol2 version at the time of writing is v3.3.0, which is what Spark currently fetches as a dependency.